 While these are all important elements, knowing what to focus on in a given situation takes expertise and experience.
 Legal support is a must and needs to come from a reputable lawyer with specific experience in this area.
 Understanding the technology elements is just as important.
 What are you trying to do with the software?
 When do you need support?
 Is there a firm commitment on implementation resources?
 And it goes on.

 Reach Out To The Professional Business Strategy Consultants

 Make sure that you commit to giving yourself the time and resources to negotiate the best agreement, and don’t be afraid to call a third party advisor to help you navigate what may be untraveled territory.

-Ready to learn more about how your organization can navigate a successful software implementation project?
+Ready to learn more about how your organization can navigate a successful contract negotiation and software implementation project?
 Contact Hartman today to speak to our experts and schedule a free consultation.